SunBriteTV Pro 2 Outdoor TV review

 When you need an outdoor TV – and not just any outdoor set, but one made for viewing in direct sunlight – there aren't many options to choose from.
 And that's what the SunBriteTV Pro 2 has going for it more than anything else.
 No regular TV can do what this TV does.
 So while the SunBriteTV Pro 2 does have some undeniable quirks, this isn't the sort of TV you buy when seeking premium picture performance.
 If you need an outdoor TV that offers superb protection against the elements and solid performance even in full sunlight, the SunBriteTV Pro 2 is the TV to get.

 That said, it's not our favorite outdoor TV.
-The Editor's Choice SunBriteTV Veranda is made for use in partial sunlight, such as a shaded deck, and it offers better picture quality and even built-in sound.
+The Editor's Choice SunBriteTV Veranda is made for use in full shade, such as a covered deck, and it offers better picture quality and even built-in sound.
 But if you want to kick back in the sun and enjoy a movie or play one of the latest games, there's no better way to play outside than with the SunBriteTV Pro 2.